rubrikinc/use-case-roxie/docs/QUICKSTART.md

 ## Function Configuration

-There are only two sections to edit in the Lambda function page:
+There are only three sections to edit in the Lambda function page:

-1. Function Code: This is where the Python code for getting cluster status is loaded.
+1. [Function Code](#function-code): This is where the Python code for getting cluster status is loaded.
+1. [Environmental Variables](#environmental-variables): This is where the connection information for your Rubrik cluster is stored.
-1. Network: This is where the VPC network is selected.
+1. [Network](#network): This is where the VPC network is selected.

 ### Function Code